AD | Featured / Affiliate Links

 Heading to the Continent

 If you would rather leave the UK with your dog, there are several guidelines you need to follow.
 Your pet will need a special passport and a microchip plus some treatments.
-Taking your dog with you on a roadtrip in Europe is a unique experience and will no doubt help to bring the two of you closer together.
+Taking your dog with you on a road trip in Europe is a unique experience and will no doubt help to bring the two of you closer together.

-Travelling with your dog is a unique experience which everyone should try at some point.
-It can be difficult to find a place to stay with your pooch but a little work should soon help you to pinpoint down somewhere amazing.
+Travelling with your dog is a unique experience that everyone should try at some point.
+It can be difficult to find a place to stay with your pooch but a little work should soon help you to pinpoint somewhere amazing.
 It won’t be long before you have found the perfect place for you all to stay.

 Couple that with the chance to make some amazing memories with your dog and you have the recipe for a perfect holiday.
 Make sure you properly research where your dog will be allowed when you are away; especially if you will be travelling by yourself or with your children.
 It could mean something as little as getting turned away from multiple cafes just because they don’t allow dogs in.
 Nevertheless, you should still manage to have an amazing time away.